Learn more about Cancer Support Community’s Staff

 Jenny has been in health care communications for more than 14 years, specifically in the field of oncology and patient advocacy, developing patient education materials and communicating to the public about pre-clinical cancer research and pediatric cancer research.
 In her various roles, she created content strategies and managed multi-media projects, including producing podcasts, webinars, videos and overseeing the relaunch of several websites.
 Jenny began her career as a health care journalist, and her writing has been featured in Cancer Today, a consumer magazine produced by the American Association for Cancer Research.

-Sarah Suettinger, Manager, Development
+Sarah Suettinger, Manager, Administration

 Sarah Suettinger joined the Cancer Support Community in April 2015 as the Development Manager.
 In addition to supporting the team in all development and fundraising efforts, Sarah manages the planning and execution of all CSC Development and Cancer Policy Institute events.
 Her previous development experience comes from her time at Teach for America – Metro DC and more recently as the Membership Manager at The Mariners’ Museum.
 In 2013, Sarah graduated with a Masters in Nutrition and Integrative Health from Maryland University of Integrative Health.